Often times, when you try to broach the subject of hearing loss with a loved one for the first time, they’ll tell you that their hearing is fine!

 - Or, go to your GP who can rule out earwax blockage or any health conditions that can cause hearing loss.

-There’s a danger in waiting too long, and many Australians wait around 7 years before getting hearing aids.
+Most Australians wait around 7 years before getting hearing aids, risking health complications.

 Lots of people put them off – usually because of perceived stigma, costs and difficulty accessing services.
 But untreated hearing loss impacts every aspect of your life – your relationships, your employment, your physical and mental health.